It is all about thriving and building memories in life.

 The employee is the major contributor to the defined contribution plan, but many employers can provide a matching contribution up to a specific level.

-The most prevalent defined contribution plan is the 401(k), in which workers can opt to preserve a percentage of their annual pay through a pre-tax direct debit to the plan, and the firm can match the contribution up to a certain level if they like.
+The most prevalent defined contribution plan is the 401(k), in which workers can opt to preserve a percentage of their annual pay through a pre-tax direct debit to the program, and the firm can match the contribution up to a certain level if they like.

 Comparison Table